 How soon can I leave?
 Can you book last minute flights?

-AirTreks normally recommends starting the ticket purchasing process at least four months in advance of your intended departure date – 4 – 6 months before your trip is when we have access to the best fare options.
-Of course, we can definitely book you within that 4-month window, and we often do still have great rates.
+AirTreks normally recommends starting the ticket purchasing process at least four months in advance of your intended departure date.
+Of course, we can definitely book you within 4-months of departure, and we often do still have great rates.
 Bear in mind that the closer you are to your departure date, the more likely it is that flights will be full, resulting in higher fares.